 Grew up on clay

 Rafa Nadal was born on clay.
-Not literally but he did spend most of his childhood playing Tennis on it.
+Not literally but he did spend most of his childhood playing tennis on it.
 His game was always built to suit the red surface the best.
-Heavy topspin forehands, incredible defence and a position way behind the baseline are all a classic combination to dominate on clay.
+Heavy topspin forehands, incredible defense and a position way behind the baseline are all a classic combination to dominate on clay.
 The clay courts make him feel at home and the confidence he gets while playing on them might be a very important factor in his success.

 Easier on injuries

 It’s not hidden from the world that Nadal is a walking collection of injuries.
-One of his oldest and most severe injuries is the Tendinitis he had been carrying on his knees.
+One of his oldest and most severe injuries is the Tendinitis, that he had been carrying on his knees.
 Such injuries are least damaging on clay thanks to the softness of the surface.
 When a player is pain free, playing at full capacity is a given.
 Who knows what this man could have achieved on other surfaces if his injuries had not caught up to him.